samstav/simpl/README.md

 Note: for additional descriptions of each field see the examples/app.yaml file.

+### Options and Inputs

+Options can be exposed by blueprints and components.
+An *option* is the _definition_ of a user-selectable value that can supplied for that blueprint or component.

+When launching a deployment, the values selected for options are stored as an *input* to the deployment.

+Inputs can be associated with one or more options using *constraints*.
+See app.yaml for examples of how inputs and options are used.

+TODO: remove the word 'setting' from the code and use either option or input.

 ## Semantic: The API
 The API is a **REST HTTP API**.
 It supports POST, PUT, GET, DELETE on: